mathildor/GISTYLE/README.md

 - Edit styling of layer

 ## Limitations and bugs
-The GIS is still under development, and there are still bugs.
+The GIS is still under development, so there are still bugs.
 - When uploading GeoJSON´s with more than one type is not supported
 - Buffer returns wrong results because of projection errors
 - Deleting default layers are added again if you refresh page